Engage, Educate and Empower

 20+ Year History

-Throughout our 20+ year history, Big Picture Alliance has served over 6,500 youth, through 95 school & community partnerships resulting in improved academic achievement, scholarships, internships, employment, and over 750 films, 55 of which are award-winning.
-In collaboration with our partners, we have helped cultivate a generation of young artists and professionals, many of whom have gone on to pursue careers in the film, media and television.
+Throughout our 20+ year history, BPA has served over 6,500 youth through 95 partnerships resulting in improved academic achievement, scholarships, internships, employment, and over 750 films, 55 of which are award winning.
+We’ve helped cultivated a generation of young artists and professionals, many of whom have gone on to pursue careers in the film & media.

 Staff & Teaching Artists